shussey/claude-test/README.md

 # Learning to Build with Claude - A Journey from Zero to MCP Server

 This project documents my journey of creating a stock market data server with minimal coding experience, using Claude AI as my guide.
+From learning MCP had been published by Anthropic to having this working server was about 2 hours with some of that just playing with Claude which I hadnt used before.
 It demonstrates how AI can help bridge the gap between having an idea and implementing it, even for those just starting their coding journey.
+\
+\
+NOTE: I didnt read the [Marketstack](https://marketstack.com/) API documentation.
+I didnt read the MCP sample code, except at the end when I had some problems getting Claude Desktop to load the new server.
+And even then it wasnt a code problem.
+It was a formatting issue in the Returns section of the README.md

 ## The Journey

 Here's how this project came to life, step by step:

 1. **Getting Started with Claude**
-   - Installed Claude Desktop
+   - Installed Claude Desktop on my Mac
-   - Set up the Brave MCP server to give Claude internet access
+   - Set up the [Brave MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/brave-search) to give Claude internet access
-   - Asked Claude to suggest interesting, free APIs we could work with

 2. **Choosing and Understanding the API**
+   - I asked Claude to suggest interesting, free APIs I could work with
-   - Explored various options Claude suggested
-   - Selected Marketstack for its simplicity and free tier
+   - I explored various options Claude suggested and selected [Marketstack](https://marketstack.com/) for its simplicity and free tier
-   - Registered to get an API key
+   - I went to their site and registered to get an API key

-3. **Learning the Development Process**
+4. **The Development Process**
-   - Set up Git MCP server integration to manage code
+   - I set up [Github MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/github) for Claude to manage code
-   - Created this repository as a blank canvas
+   - I created this repository as a blank canvas (although I could have asked Claude to do it)
-   - Asked Claude to examine Marketstack's API documentation
-   - Used Google Maps MCP server as a reference implementation
+   - I asked Claude to examine [Marketstack's API documentation](https://marketstack.com/documentation) and to use [Google Maps MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/google-maps) as a reference for creating the new MCP server in my repository

-4. **Building and Learning**
+5. **My manual steps building and learning**
-   - Learned about NPM and basic package management
+   - I used Claude to learn about NPM and basic package management
-   - Discovered how to install dependencies and build TypeScript projects
+   - I used Claude to learn how to install dependencies and build TypeScript projects
-   - Used GitHub Desktop and VSCode for basic file management
+   - I used GitHub Desktop and VSCode for basic file management of what Claude was creating and for running the commands I learned
-   - Fixed issues by describing symptoms to Claude
+   - I fixed issues by describing symptoms to Claude

-5. **The Result**
+6. **The Result**
-   - Successfully created a working MCP server
+   - I successfully created a working MCP server for Marketstack
-   - Can now ask Claude about stock data!
+   - I can now ask Claude about stock data!
-   - Gained practical experience with modern development tools

 The most exciting realization: When an AI can help extend its own capabilities through APIs, we're witnessing a transformative moment in technology accessibility.